-Fast - Simple - Genuine Brick
+Fast - Simple - Genuine Clay Thin Brick Installation

 Boston Mill is a perfect clay brick design.
 This blend of dark reds will give you the feel of the Old Colonial charm.
 The colors will give you a perfect look for your interior or exterior project.

 Dixie Clay is a true kilned-fired clay brick.
 Inspired from the hills of southern Utah where the mountains form beautiful layers of red clay dirt.
 This is a perfect selection for exterior or interior.

 Castle Gate is a true kiln-fired clay brick.
 With a distinctive blend of reds, grays and blacks united with an old weathered look.
 A perfect fuse of colors and blends representing homesteads on the Old English country side.

 Rushmore, a perfect combination of dark and light grays.
 Inspired by the ideal color blends of gray granite found on Mount Rushmore.
 A great option for any interior or exterior project.

 Chattanooga is a color blend of uniquely chosen light reds with a variety tans.
 Representing fall blends found in the rolling hills of Chattanooga Tennessee.

 Alamo Sunrise, your southern tan blends.
 Inspired by the old adobe feel of southern Texas and that soft rustic look of the Alamo.

 Promontory is a kiln-fired clay brick blend inspired by the promontory point were Central Pacific and Union Pacific meet.
 The prairie grass lands and distant mountains give a true western color tone found in the promontory blend.